Basic components

 So far, we've dealt only with components with hard-coded data.
 However, within most practical components, we want to allow other components to pass them data.

 To enable that, you simply need to add parameters to your component function.
-Here, let's say we want a reusable Link
+Here, let's say we want a reusable Link with its own custom functionality,

 and want to allow a custom destination and text to be specified.
-We can add to
+We can add to and text parameters:

 #![allow(unused)] fn main() { use avalanche::{component, tracked, View}; use avalanche_web::components::{A, Text}; #[component] fn Link(to: &str, text: &str) -> View { A( self, href = tracked!(to), [ Text(self, tracked!(text)) ] ) } }